Mclmadden/CB68/Week_6.md

 Work on new data!

-Swap in new data files into Python scripts: use primary beam corrected mom0 files for now.
+Swap in new data files into Python scripts: use attenuated (not primary beam corrected) moment0 maps for visualization.
+Use primary beam corrected versions of the data for analysis later on, e.g. measuring integrated intensity to calculate column density.

 Mix and match moment 0 maps and contours of different molecular tracers.